Garmin Instinct Crossover AMOLED

 call handling: 4.0, based on 1 review

-Call handling is basic but useful: incoming calls can be viewed on the wrist.
+Call handling is basic but useful, with incoming calls viewable on the watch.

 • 4.0